gxc-international-innovation-challenge/gxc-team-13/README.md

 ### Networking

 The easy networking capabilities strengthens collaboration and builds a stronger support network between participating businesses.
-Businesses can share information on climate conscious strategies they have implemented, message representatives from other entities, and interact on posted articles.
+The website makes it easier for users to share information on their implemented climate conscious strategies, and collaborate with other businesses.
+Users can message representatives from other entities and ECOPROFIT and interact on posted articles.

 ![Network](https://raw.githubusercontent.com/gxc-international-innovation-challenge/gxc-team-13/main/network.gif?token=AL3VS6IUE4F5SJXZFIK6W2K74BPJG)